geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 <!--Comment transferred from gaf-format-2.1 page: Column 12 needs rewriting.
 Currently refers to "DB Object Symbol (column 2)"; should either be DB object ID or column 3.
 Column 8 is too long.
 Suggestion: can we use "optional" instead of "not mandatory"?-->

-# GAF file description
+# Gene Association File (GAF) file description
-The *G*ene *A*ssociation *F*ile) (GAF) file contains annotation data provided by the Gene Ontology Consortium in standardized tab-delimited text files.
+The *G*ene *A*ssociation *F*ile (GAF) file contains annotation data provided by the Gene Ontology Consortium in standardized tab-delimited text files.
 Each line in the file represents an association between a gene product and a GO term, with an [evidence code](/docs/guide-go-evidence-codes/), a reference to support the association, and other data associated with the gene product or the annotation.
 This page describes the GAF 2.2 file format.

 GO also provides annotations as [GPAD](/docs/gene-product-association-data-gpad-format/)+[GPI](/docs/gene-product-information-gpi-format/).